mehulagg/gitlab/doc/development/reference_processing.md

 these sensitive pieces of data.
 This is what `ReferenceParser` classes do.

-A reference parser is linked to the object that it handles by the link advertising this relationship in the `data-reference-type` attribute (set by the reference filter).
+A reference parser is linked to the object that it handles by the link advertizing this relationship in the `data-reference-type` attribute (set by the reference filter).
 This is used by the [`ReferenceRedactor`](https://gitlab.com/gitlab-org/gitlab/blob/master/lib/banzai/reference_redactor.rb) to compute which nodes should be visible to users: